TTWNO/uofl-linux-help/README.md

 $ nmcli con up eduroam
 ```

+Make sure to replace the placeholders before loading and connecting.

 ## Connecting to the VPN

 Since most Linux users are open-source extermist, it may be worth noting that UofL uses a proprietary *Cisco* product to connect to its VPN.